Ashley Graham Shows Off Curvy Body In Bikini For Photo Shoot In Jamaica

 Ashley Graham showed off her famously curvy body in a black string bikini for a photo shoot in Jamaica on the beach.

 The plus-sized supermodel posed confidently on the beaches of Jamaica with a white inflatable angel wing float for her new Swimsuits For All campaign on Wednesday.
-The 29-year-old IMG model shared several behind-the-scenes photos from the set of her Jamaican photo shoot, Daily Mail reported.
+The 29-year-old IMG model shared several behind-the-scenes photos from the set of her Jamaican photo shoot, the Daily Mail reported.

-Ashley flaunted her figure in the Swimsuit For All’s ‘Adventuress Kiev’ black string bikini.
+Ashley flaunted her figure in the Swimsuit For All’s “Adventuress Kiev” black string bikini.
 She launched her collection last year, with the goal of providing sexy, flattering swimsuits for women of all different sizes.

-The supermodel laid across the $128 white Funboy ‘Angel Wings’ float and gave the camera a big smile.
+The supermodel laid across the $128 white Funboy “Angel Wings” float and gave the camera a big smile.
 In another shot, she looked back at the camera while showing off her ample behind.

 The Nebraska-native promoted the plus-size retailer, which has swimsuits ranging from sizes 4-34.